Content Siloing for E-commerce: Product + Content Integration Strategy

 1. Write cornerstone content first (2,500–4,000 words)

-2. Create supporting content
+2. Create supporting content with deliberate links back to the cornerstone

-4. Implement proper schema markup
+4. Implement proper schema markup (Article + FAQPage + HowTo as applicable)

 Week 5–6: Technical Implementation

-1. Add internal links following silo structure
+1. Add internal links following the 3-tier silo structure

-2. Update product pages with "related content" sections
+2. Update product pages with "related content" sections linking back to the blog

-3. Set up conversion tracking in Analytics
+3. Set up assisted conversion tracking in Google Analytics

-4. Submit updated sitemap to Google
+4. Submit the updated sitemap to Google Search Console

 Week 7–8: Optimization

-1. Monitor traffic and conversion metrics
+1. Monitor traffic and conversion metrics against baseline

-2. A/B test CTA placements and copy
+2. A/B test CTA placements and copy variations

-4. Create additional supporting content as needed
+4. Create additional supporting content where keyword opportunities emerge

 Real-World Examples to Study